My Tokyo Guide

 Just behind Shibamata Taishakuten and less than 10 minutes on foot from Shibamata Station, this elegant mansion blends traditional shoin-zukuri and European architecture.
 Built in the 1920s for a wealthy local industrialist, you can tour the spacious, well-preserved tatami rooms and gardens, before relaxing in the main living area with tea and seasonal sweets.

 Entering through the back of the house next to a traditional teahouse, you will need to remove your shoes and pay a small entrance fee to explore the house.
 There are pamphlets in several languages explaining the history and layout of the space.
-The wide, airy rooms are designed to make the most of the garden views on all sides, and there are often classical music concerts and poetry recitals on weekends.
+The wide, airy rooms are designed to make the most of the garden views on all sides, and on Sundays, from 13:00-14:00, you can enjoy a live preformance of a traditonal Japanese string instrument called a "sou."
 You can sit at low tables in the living room to enjoy views of the garden over refreshments.
 The large windows frame perfect views of the garden beyond.

 HOME > Yamamoto-Tei